 We start with a blank page.
 There is no fixed structure or order of ceremony and I make no assumptions.

-First we talk, usually over cup of tea, at your home or online.
+First we talk, usually over a cup of tea, at your home or online.
 We talk about the person who's died.
-We talk about the family and friends.
+We talk about their family and friends.
 We talk about what might be appropriate and we talk about what might be possible.
 As I begin to get a feel for the person, I get an idea of what sort of ceremony we might create.
 We build it together to reflect their life - the ups and downs and your memories of them.